IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 There's a part that requires all the dependencies to build the application, but all those dependencies are not then required in the actual final image.
 This lets you discard any unnecessary files and dependencies resulting in a much smaller optimised image.

+#Stage 1: Build Stage
+FROM python:3.8-slim as build

+WORKDIR /app

+RUN apt-get update && apt-get install -y \
+    gcc \
+    python3-dev \
+    libmariadb-dev \
+    pkg-config

+COPY . .
+#The first . is to say what files in our current directory we want to copy, the second . is where in our container do we want to store it, referring to the  /app directory cos once we set the work directory our , becomes the app directory

+RUN pip install flask mysqlclient

+# Stage 2: Production Stage

+FROM python:3.8-slim

+WORKDIR /app

+COPY --from=Build /app /app
+#Means we're only going to copy the necessary files from the build stage, we specify app as that's where the file is stored
+EXPOSE 5002

+CMD ["python", "app.py"]